 - Guide 1: How to Remove Rthdcpl.exe from Windows.

-- Guide 2: Get rid of Rthdcpl.exe from Mac OS X.
+- Guide 2: Get rid of Rthdcpl.exe on Mac OS X.

-- Guide 3: Remove Rthdcpl.exe from Google Chrome.
+- Guide 3: Remove Rthdcpl.exe in Google Chrome.

 - Guide 4: Erase Rthdcpl.exe from Mozilla Firefox.